chazzka/clanekcathedral/clanek.md

 Gao et al. identify malicious traffic in IoT security applications.
 Although the anomaly and outlier detection are common terms, the novelty detection as proposed in this article is not well-known keyword and we believe that this should change.
 Thats why we propose this comparative study of outlier and novelty detection, where we focus on introducing the concept of novelty detection terminology in particular.
-Our main goal was to make a comparative study of already known novelty detection algorithms to make these terms notable in the community and to help the engineering applications make the right choice when performing anomaly deteciton tasks.
+Our main goal was to make a comparative study of already known novelty detection algorithms to make these terms notable in the community and to help the engineering applications make the right choice when performing anomaly detection tasks.
+The comparative study is done on a real-world scenario of IoT time-series data taken from smart home environment sensors.